 Page 1 of 6, Minutes of February 1, 2018 Board Meeting.
-Subject to approval by the Board of Trustees.
+Approved by the Board of Trustees during the March 2018 Regular Meeting.

 The Board shared ideas for future actions and/or insights in regards to trust.
 This included listening without judgment; taking input without assuming motive; wanting to be trusted; asking clarifying questions; not being overly sensitive; getting to know each other better; and respecting the process - being courteous to the hierarchy of the administration.
 Board members expressed no issues with trust.
 The focus was on building new relationships with the majority of the Board being relatively new.